Harman-Sahota/Multiple-days-Non-Profits-and-Health-Wellness-Group-B/README.md

 ## Overview

 For the COSC 499 Capstone Software Engineering project, we are working with Dr. Barb Marcolin alongside two other COSC 499 teams to create an online platform to track/calculate/visualize food waste.
-This platform is designed to be used by small businesses and non-profit organizations who need these calculations and visualizations to apply for government grants or simply want to keep track of how much food waste they've reduced.
+This platform is primarily designed to be used by small businesses and non-profit organizations who need these calculations and visualizations services to apply for government grants and/or simply want to keep track of how much food waste they've reduced over the year(s).
 Users of this website will also be able to connect/network with other organizations to further reduce food waste by using each others' sources and services.

 ## The Team